Pierre Alexis Delamair and Germain Boffrand, Hôtel de Rohan-Soubise, 1704-1707, Paris.

 - A letter of intent

-- Official undergraduate transcripts (Official transcripts may need to be mailed in)
+- Unoffical undergraduate transcripts (Official transcripts will be requested for formal admission)

 - Three letters of recommendation

-International applicants must also include an official English proficiency exam score report and a completed and signed Financial Certificate; please see International Graduate Student Financial Certificate for complete details.
+International applicants must also include an official English proficiency exam score report and a completed and signed Financial Certificate; please see the International Admissions Graduate webpage at http://www.montana.edu/gradschool/policy/admissions_intl.html for complete details.

-Candidates are responsible for ensuring that all requisite application materials are submitted by March 15 or October 15.
+Candidates are responsible for ensuring that all requisite application materials are submitted by March 15 for fall admission or October 15 for spring admission.

 Letters of recommendation are most helpful when they speak of the applicant’s academic and professional achievements in Art History or related fields such as History, Literature, Foreign Language, and potential for graduate study.
 Letters from professors or curators are generally far more effective than those from counselors, employers, or friends.